Women's sports: Sports equipment for girls and women

 Sports equipment designed for the female body is a more recent development in women's and girl's sport.
 Historically, men's organized sport develops first, often leaving girls and women with the only option of using equipment originally designed for the male body, a common practice to this day.
 Over time these practices have revealed sports equipment can present design issues for female participants, particularly for those whose participation continues after the onset of puberty.
 Typically, anatomical differences between male and female bodies do not receive first consideration during the first stage of equipment design since the male body often serves as the base model due to the predominance of male participants and market demand.
 Women and girls will often use equipment designed for smaller men, or even boys.
 In some sports these differences are not adversely significant, but can be so in the case of others.
 Sports equipment can create sizing issues for girls and women and can also affect performance, enjoyment and satisfaction.
 Designers can also fail to develop equipment made to protective sensitive areas such as female genitalia and the chest area.

 Sports bra

 One important recent development is the sports bra.
 Commercially available sports bras first came to market in the 1970s.
+The development of sports bra significantly improves the performance of women in sports activities and offers several benefits that contribute to a more comfortable and efficient sports experience for women.
+By the research of Norris etal, breast movements show a noticeable drop when women engage in sports activities wearing sports bra and a more stable body contributes to better performance in sports.
+Sports bra address the physical needs and promote body acceptance of women by providing support, compression, and encapsulation, which allows women to exercise comfortably and safely and symbols women's participation in sports and their right to engage in physical activity without limitations.
+This can challenge traditional gender stereotypes and contribute to a more inclusive and equitable sporting landscape.